Here's What The Pros Do

 Step 5: Once you can’t hand-tighten, move on to step 6.

-- Step 6: Now get pliers and use them to tighten the black knob
+- Step 6: Now get a wrench and use it to tighten the black knob

-- Rule of Thumb: Try to at least get 2 to 3 quarter turns on the black knob using the pliers
+- Rule of Thumb: Try to at least get 2 to 3 quarter turns on the black knob using the wrench

 Step 7: Then take your hammer and strike 3 to 5 more times… ( Basically you're doing this to see if you can get the socket to ‘sink in’ even more...)

-- Step 8: Then use pliers and tighten the black knob even more, if possible.
+- Step 8: Then use the wrench and tighten the black knob even more, if possible.

 - Try to at least get another 1 or 2 quarter turns again, if you can